Do Go On - 350 - Arctic Badass Peter Freuchen

 He had spent years prospecting for gold in Australia.

-This strange experience and the fact that he was the largest landowner in the country made him a man of
+This strange experience and the fact that he was the largest landowner in the country

-or he owns some land and he is large.
+It's also not clear if he owns a large amount of land or he owns some land and he is large.

 Do you know which one it is?

-so maybe his uncle's just a very tall man.
+So maybe his uncle's just a very tall man

-And he owns a small plot of land.
+And he owns a small plot of land

-That's pretty cool, actually.
+That's pretty cool actually

-So when you're saying prospecting,
+So when you're saying prospecting maybe he's doing it

-He also could have just got lucky, right?
+He also could have just got lucky right

-Maybe he just got a big nugget.
+Maybe he just got a big nugget

-Here's the bit we've been waiting for.
+Here's a bit we've been waiting for.

 He's about to do a big nugget.